trustification/source-distributed/README.md

 Bundle wrote in the file artifacts.bundle MEUCIQCiehDxhd4mSKgTRC43c4TX6FyNEm2Lks29s7EiqNX7TAIgez1+KWB2fNfZfNt/sDnqJ9solE+I1R9XhFdZl/BKkN8=
 ```
-I've created a [PR](https://github.com/sigstore/sigstore-rs/pull/165) which a
+I've created a [sigstore-rs/pull/#165](https://github.com/sigstore/sigstore-rs/pull/165) which a
 suggestion about changing this tag and see what they think about it.
 That pull
-request has now been closed with out merging it and issue [#2471](https://github.com/sigstore/cosign/issues/2471)
+request has now been closed without merging it and issue [#2471](https://github.com/sigstore/cosign/issues/2471)
 opened instead to allow `cosign` implementations to accept the SIGSTORE keys in
 addition to COSIGN keys.